 Pollen Season Is Nothing to Sneeze at

 It’s that time of year when clocks jump forward, flowers burst into bloom and all of our vehicles are dyed a dull shade of yellow.
-Welcome to another North Carolina spring and the arrival of pollen season!
+Welcome to another North Carolina spring and the arrival of pollen season.

-The yellow pollen coating your car – as well as sidewalks, patio furniture, pets and so forth – is produced by pine trees.
+The yellow pollen coating your car – as well as sidewalks, patio furniture, pets and so on – is produced by pine trees.
 Mostly loblolly pine trees, to be specific, which are the prevalent pine species in the Southeast.
 Pine pollen grains are large and coat pretty much everything, so they’re easier to see – which also makes pine pollen a prime suspect for seasonal allergies.

-Runny nose and itchy eyes aside, pollen plays an important role in our everyday lives – no pollen would mean no food!
+Runny nose and itchy eyes aside, pollen plays an important role in our everyday lives – no pollen would mean no food.

 As it turns out, pine pollen is not an allergen, according to Bob Bardon, a forestry expert and associate dean for Extension in the College of Natural Resources at NC State University.
 The real culprits behind your coughing, sneezing and watery eyes this time of year are likely hardwood trees, such as maple and oak, which produce a fine grain pollen that’s also quite rough.

 While pollen tends to catch a bad rep, what with allergies and all, our lives would look very different without it.
 As a society, we rely on plants for food, fiber, medicine, materials and many other everyday applications.
-Since pollen is how plants reproduce and continue providing year after year, it’s safe to say the benefits outweigh the seasonal inconvenience!
+Since pollen is how plants reproduce and continue providing year after year, it’s safe to say the benefits outweigh the seasonal inconvenience.